WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 Next to the main tree, in green, we can see a pictorial summary of the multiple alignment of the proteins of these four genes, with green coloured regions representing alignments and non-coloured regions representing gaps.
 You may be interested in exploring these alignments at a higher resolution.

-* Click the node that separates the Opisthorchis from the oriental liver fluke, then click "View in Wasabi" in the pop up box.
+* Click the node that separates the _Opisthorchis sp._ from the oriental liver fluke, then click "View in Wasabi" in the pop up box.

 A multiple alignment of the four proteins will appear in a new window: we can see that these protein sequences are extremely well conserved.